 The custom provisions are where you are able to maximize the personalized benefits of an asset protection trust.
 This requires in-depth knowledge of and experience with the legal framework as well as the trust jurisdiction’s laws.
 The drafting of a trust must also account for state and federal tax laws related to income, gift, generation skipping and estate planning.
-Drafting an asset protection trust is more complex than provisioning other trusts due to fraudulent transfer considerations, bankruptcy, banking and tax laws.
-When drafting these types of trusts one must account for case law in both jurisdictions, that of the trust and the domiciles of the beneficiaries and/or settlor is necessary.
+Drafting an asset protection trust is generally more complex than provisioning other trusts due to fraudulent transfer considerations, bankruptcy, banking and tax laws.
+When drafting these types of trusts one must account for case law in both jurisdictions, that of the trust and the domiciles of the beneficiaries and/or settlor.

 Accounts opened easily, a reasonable initial deposit amount and less red tape is the benefit of asset protection experience available to you here.